Florence Denmark: Awards earned

-In 1987, Den received the first APA Award for Distinguished Contributions to Education and Training in Psychology.
+In 1987, Denmark received the first APA Award for Distinguished Contributions to Education and Training in Psychology.
 Other awards include the Distinguished Contributions to Education and Training, Distinguished Contributions to the International Advancement of Psychology, Distinguished Contributions to Psychology in the Public Interest, as well as the APA Centennial Award for Sustained Contributions to the Public Interest Directorate in 1992.
 In 1991, she received the highest award offered by the Society for the Psychology of Women, the Carolyn Sherif Memorial Lecture Award.
 In 2002, Denmark was given the Distinguished Faculty Achievement Award from Dyson College of Pace University.
 She also received awards from the New York State Psychological Association, the Organization for Professional Women, the Association for Women in Science, and the Association for Women in Psychology.

 Involvement with women's issues

-Denmark has made significant strides for the field of psychology in the areas of gender differences and feminism.
+Denmark made significant strides for the field of psychology in the areas of gender differences and feminism.
 In her article "Women and Psychology", Denmark explores the gender differences when working in psychology at an international level.
 She notes that while the gender gap has been lessened in recent years, there is still much room for improvement when it comes to sexism.
 In other studies, Denmark found that when it comes to roles of higher status, women are also sexist towards women.
 This, according to Denmark, may also be a symptom of being exposed to sexism and undervaluing of women.

 While she has spoken on behalf of women and the feminism movement, she also worked towards defeating the gender bias toward participants in psychological studies.
 The gender bias in research may have produced inaccurate results in many studies.
 Denmark's work has helped to provide valid results.
 Denmark has also published "Guidelines for Avoiding Sexism in Psychological Research" with a few of her colleagues.
 In this work, Denmark and her colleagues lay out a series of problems that emerge as a result of sexism in experimental psychology.
 Then, they laid out examples of what the problems might have looked like in psychology studies, and they suggested ways to solve the problems.
 It is important that in research, the processes that are used to select participants and the processes used to analyze the data are equal when it comes to sexes.
 When sexism plays a part in these processes, there is a high likelihood that sex differences are not included in the results, which could greatly affect treatment options.

+In addition to her work with women's issues, Denmark also did work looking into the effects of labeling, such as labelling someone as an immigrant, along with racial integration in school.
+Her work has spanned decades, looking into the psychological effect of different situations on women as they mature through life.

-Denmark has written over 15 books, over 100 articles, and has appeared on radio and television shows.
+Denmark wrote over 15 books, over 100 articles, and appeared on radio and television shows.